IHE/RAD.IMR/input/pagecontent/volume-1.md

 #### 1:XX.1.1.4 Rendered Report Reader

 A Rendered Report Reader presents to the user the rendered report that is embedded in the DiagnosticReport resource, including the multimedia content embedded in the report as well as all hyperlinks.
-When the user clicks on the hyperlinks, the Rendered Report Reader launches the rendered references images to the user.
+When the user clicks on the hyperlinks, the Rendered Report Reader retrieves the referenced images and display them to the user.

-A Rendered Report Reader receives multimedia reports directly from Report Creators or query/retrieves them from Report Repositories.

-A Rendered Report Reader provides [Level 1 Interactivity](#1xx416-level-of-interactivity) as discussed in Section 1:XX.4.1.6.
+A Rendered Report Reader shall provide [Level 1 Interactivity](#1xx416-level-of-interactivity) as discussed in Section 1:XX.4.1.6.

 > Note that there are no additional image viewing capabilities required for Rendered Report Readers.
 In other words, the image viewing capabilities presented by the Rendered Report Readers is limited by how the Report Creator created the rendered report.
 For example, for image references, one Report Creator may render them using WADO-RS links which will show a static rendered image, while another Report Creator may render them using IID Invoke Image Display links which will launch a viewer to show the referenced image with additional interactivity such as scrolling, zooming, etc.